-If you want to climb in ranked solo queue, knowing the best mid lane champions in Patch 26.8 is non-negotiable.
+If you want to climb in ranked solo queue, knowing the best mid lane champions in Patch 26.13 is non-negotiable.
 Mid lane is the most impactful role in Season 26 — your roaming windows, wave control, and pick potential directly shape the tempo of every game.
-Patch 26.8 landed on April 15, 2026 and brought meaningful changes: Mel was trimmed, Hwei got a damage boost, and Karma took a hit.
-This tier list reflects the current meta as of Patch 26.8 and focuses on what actually wins games in Emerald+ ranked play.
+Patch 26.13 landed on June 24, 2026 as the MSI patch and brought two big mid lane stories: LeBlanc’s direct buffs snap her back into S tier, and Locke — League’s only new champion of 2026 — debuts in the role.
+This tier list reflects the current meta and focuses on what actually wins games in Emerald+ ranked play.

 Whether you’re a one-trick, a flex player, or just looking for a strong champion to abuse right now, this guide covers the full mid lane tier list from S to C tier with win rates, pick rates, and practical tips.